Silica cycle: Sources

 The major sources of marine silica include rivers, groundwater flux, seafloor weathering inputs, hydrothermal vents, and atmospheric deposition (aeolian flux).
 Rivers are by far the largest source of silica to the marine environment, accounting for up to 90% of all the silica delivered to the ocean.
-A source of silica to the marine biological silica cycle is silica that has been recycled by upwelling from the deep ocean and seafloor.
+Another source of silica for the marine biological silica cycle is silica that has been recycled by upwelling from the deep ocean and seafloor.

 The diagram on low-temperature processes shows how these can control the dissolution of (either amorphous or crystallized) siliceous minerals in seawater in and to the coastal zone and in the deep ocean, feeding submarine groundwater (F_{GW}) and dissolved silicon in seawater and sediments (F_{W}).
 These processes correspond to both low and medium energy flux dissipated per volume of a given siliceous particle in the coastal zone, in the continental margins, and in the abysses and to high-energy flux dissipated in the surf zone.